LSSTDESC/snmachine/README.md

 The following people have contributed to snmachine v1.0:
 Michelle Lochner, Robert Schuhmann, Jason McEwen, Hiranya Peiris, Rahul Biswas, Ofer Lahav, Johnny Holland, Max Winter

-The following people have contributed to snmachine v2.0:
+The following people have contributed to snmachine v2.0.0:
 Michelle Lochner, Jason McEwen, Hiranya Peiris, Catarina Alves, Tarek Allam Jr, Rahul Biswas, Christian Setzer, Robert Schuhmann

 ## Contributing to snmachine

 We welcome developers!
 Simply fork it into your own private repository and submit a pull request when ready.
 You can contribute by adding new dataset-reading methods, new feature extraction methods or new classification algorithms.
 Please create an issue if you have any questions or problems with the code.

+See [this page](https://github.com/LSSTDESC/snmachine/blob/dev/CONTRIBUTING.md) for a useful guide to contributing to `snmachine`.

 ## Citation